User Guide

 Manual Uploader

-The exact port may vary based on configuration (default is 5001
+The exact port may vary based on configuration (default external port is 5003).

 docker exec -it <CONTAINER-ID> bash